Skip to main content

 Historical Background

 Argentina established diplomatic relations with the People’s Republic of China (PRC) in 1972.
-After his overthrow in 1955 and exile to Spain in the 1960s, Argentine General Juan Domingo Perón would make public his sympathy for the Chinese Revolution and the Maoist government, however, under his administration (1946–55) there was limited trade relations with the PRC at the private level.
+After his overthrow in 1955 and exile to Spain in the 1960s, Argentine General Juan Domingo Perón would make public his sympathy for the Chinese Revolution and the Maoist government.
+However, under his administration (1946–55) trade relations with socialist China were restricted and limited to the private level.

 After Mao Zedong’s death in 1976 and the beginning of the economic reforms under Deng Xiaoping in the late 1970s, a new stage in bilateral relations began.
 In Argentina, the coup on 24 March 1976 installed a violent dictatorship that would last until 1983.
-This regime had strong economic, political, and strategic ties with both superpowers but was increasingly leaning towards the Soviet Union.
-Dictator Jorge R. Videla (in power from 1976 to 1981) consolidated trade relations with the Soviet Union, while at the same time building political relations with Beijing, encouraged by the changes taking place in China and the normalisation of relations between Washington and Beijing in 1979.
+This regime established strong economic, political, and strategic ties with both superpowers, but the faction headed by Jorge R. Videla increasingly leaned towards the Soviet Union.
+Dictator Videla (in power from 1976 to 1981) consolidated trade relations with the Soviet Union, while at the same time developing political relations with Beijing, encouraged by the capitalist changes taking place in China and the normalisation of relations between Washington and Beijing in 1979.
 In June 1980, Videla paid a six-day official visit to China, where he signed a series of agreements on the sale of meat and grain and on scientific, technological, and financial cooperation.
 These agreements helped to lift Argentina’s dictatorship out of international isolation following the 1976 coup, and to counter criticism from the international community of the brutal human rights violations perpetrated by the regime.

-After the return to a constitutional regime in December 1983, the government of Raúl Alfonsín (1983–89) intensified diplomatic relations with China as part of a strategy of international reintegration to widen Argentina’s autonomy vis-a-vis the United States.
+After the return to a constitutional regime in December 1983, the government of Raúl Alfonsín (1983–89) intensified diplomatic relations with China as part of a strategy to reenter the international system and to widen Argentina’s autonomy vis-a-vis the United States.
 Alfonsín’s visit to China in 1988 added military cooperation to the bilateral agenda, which until then had been largely associated with grain sales.

 In the 1990s, the end of the Cold War and the global hegemony of neoliberalism shaped bilateral relations during the two successive governments of Carlos Menem (1989–99).
-As trade with the Soviet Union had been in decline since 1986, Argentina sought to replace Moscow with Beijing as a trade partner.
+As trade with the Soviet Union had been in decline since 1986, Argentina sought to expand its commercial ties with China.
 This was why the Menem government did not support Western sanctions against Beijing after the crackdown on the Chinese democratic movement in 1989.
-Although Argentina’s strategic realignment with the United States in the early 1990s took precedence over bilateral relations with China, President Menem politically supported China’s aspiration to join the World Trade Organization (WTO) after his re-election in 1995 and Argentina continued to back China’s attempt to be recognised as a ‘market economy’ even as the controversy continued long after China’s accession to the WTO in 2001.
+Although Argentina’s strategic realignment with the United States in the early 1990s took precedence over bilateral relations with China, President Menem politically supported China’s aspiration to join the World Trade Organization (WTO) after his re-election in 1995 and Argentina continued to back China’s attempt to be recognised as a ‘market economy’, even as the controversy continued long after China’s accession to the WTO in 2001.

 After the deep economic, social, and political crises of 2001 in Argentina, the 12 years covered by the presidencies of Néstor Kirchner (2003–07) and Cristina Fernández de Kirchner (2007–11 and 2011–15) marked a qualitative leap in bilateral relations with China.
 China became a major trading partner, investor, and key source of financial support for the Argentine Government.
 The ‘strategic partnership’ that Argentina established with China in 2004 was upgraded to a ‘comprehensive strategic partnership’ in 2014.

-Despite some initial distancing from the government of the conservative Mauricio Macri (2015–19) due to the reorientation of its foreign policy towards the United States, trade, financial, and investment relations with China remained stable, and intensified again in the context of the COVID-19 pandemic under the presidency of Alberto Fernández, which began in December 2019.
+Despite some initial distancing from the government of the conservative Mauricio Macri (2015–19) due to the reorientation of its foreign policy towards the United States and Europe, commercial and financial relations with China continued to deepen.
+For Argentina’s ruling classes, economic association with China has already become a ‘state policy’ that transcends political divisions.

 BRI Status